Bernstein-Type Bounds for Beta Distribution: Results

-The bound from this work behaves much better than the subgaussian approximation for skewed beta distributions.
-The chosen range of parameters covers cases where the expectation $\mathbf{E}[X]$ is a small number like $0.01$ or $0.001$, a typical range for many Beta models, particularly A/B testing.
+For skewed beta distributions, the bound from this work is more accurate than the sub-gaussian approximation.
+The chosen range of parameters covers the cases where the expectation $\mathbf{E}[X]$ is a relatively small number like $0.02$ or $0.2$, a typical range for many practical Beta models, particularly A/B testing.
 Note that there is still room for improvement in the regime of larger deviations $\epsilon$, where the bounds could potentially benefit from refining the numeric value of $c$.
-The experiment is also shared as a Colab Notebook~\cite{mskorski_beta}.
+The experiment details are shared in the Colab Notebook~\cite{mskorski_beta}.